OntoLogX: Ontology-Guided Knowledge Graph Extraction from Cybersecurity Logs with Large Language Models: Acknowledgements

 \section{Acknowledgements}

-This work was partially supported by project SERICS (PE00000014) under the MUR National Recovery and Resilience Plan funded by the European Union – NextGenerationEU, specifically by the project NEACD: Neurosymbolic Enhanced Active Cyber Defence (CUP J33C22002810001).
-This project was also partially funded by the Italian Ministry of University as part of the PRIN: PROGETTI DI RICERCA DI RILEVANTE INTERESSE NAZIONALE – Bando 2022, Prot.
+This work was partially supported by project SERICS (PE00000014) under the MUR National Recovery and Resilience Plan funded by the European Union \-- NextGenerationEU, specifically by the project NEACD:\@ Neurosymbolic Enhanced Active Cyber Defence (CUP J33C22002810001).
+This project was also partially funded by the Italian Ministry of University as part of the PRIN:\@ PROGETTI DI RICERCA DI RILEVANTE INTERESSE NAZIONALE \-- Bando 2022, Prot.
 2022EP2L7H.
-This paper was presented in part at the 1st International Workshop on eXplainable AI, Knowledge Representation and Knowledge Graphs (XAI-KRKG), Bologna, Italy, October 2025.